-CIMA supports the combined code on corporate governance prepared by the Financial Reporting Council, and has implemented it as far as possible.
+CIMA has adopted the UK corporate governance code regulated by the Financial Reporting Council, and implemented it as far as possible.

 Our annual financial statements and reports give a comprehensive review of our governance procedures.
 CIMA released its first integrated report in 2013, and built upon this in 2014, with the second report focusing on our business model and its links to strategy, performance and value creation for a wide range of stakeholders.

 As non-business signatories to the UN Global Compact, CIMA is required to submit a ‘communication on engagement’ (COE) every second year.
 Many of our members and students are employed by organisations who are also signatories to the Global Compact, further widening the opportunity of knowledge and implementation of the initiative’s ten principles.